Shivvrat/shivvrat.github.io/_pages/home.md

 His research advances interpretable and trustworthy AI through two complementary directions:

-1. Probabilistic reasoning, neuro-symbolic AI, and explainable AI, applied to real-world problems in computer vision and natural language processing, and
+1. Probabilistic reasoning, neurosymbolic AI, and explainable AI, applied to real-world problems in computer vision and natural language processing, and
 2. Combinatorial and constrained optimization, with an emphasis on learning-based and neural approaches.

 Dr. Arya’s work develops AI systems that integrate structured domain knowledge with data-driven learning.
 His contributions span graph-based inference, symbolic reasoning, and neural solvers for optimization, with applications in video understanding, activity recognition, and multimodal reasoning.